Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-feature-flag-lifecycles.md

-# Feature Flag Lifecycles
+# How to Manage Feature Flag Lifecycles

+## Background

+We use Launch Darkly to manage feature flags in the application.
+Without guidelines around when flags are added or removed from a codebase, feature flags can becomes a source of tech maintenance and confusion about when/if certain features are turned on.
+This document outlines how to add and remove feature flags.

+## General Guidance

-## Criteria for when a feature should be behind a flag
+### Criteria for when a feature should be behind a flag

 A feature typically can be added behind a flag if: